How Criminals Use Zelle® To Trick Account Holders

 Simple steps that can compromise your account:

 - Following instructions like those described above can facilitate a Zelle® transfer and allow an imposter to remove money from your account within minutes.

 - Don't share your Online Banking credentials with anyone.

-- Don't share one-time security codes with anyone.
+- Don't share one-time security codes with anyone who contacts you.

 - Hang up or don't reply if someone claiming to be from BECU asks for personal identifying information or a one-time security code.
 Report these calls to BECU immediately.

-- If you aren't sure, better to be safe and call us by dialing 800-233-2328.
-(Don't reply to the number that called or texted you.)
-You can also send us a secure message using Messenger in the mobile app.
+- If you aren't sure, it's better to be safe and call us by dialing 800-233-2328.
+Don't reply to the number that called or texted you.
+You can also send us a secure message using Messenger in Online Banking or the mobile app.

-We take your privacy and security very seriously.
-If you think you've been a victim of fraud, contact us immediately at 800-233-2328.
+- We take your privacy and security very seriously.
+If you think you've been a victim of fraud or suspect someone is trying to gain access to your account, contact us immediately at 800-233-2328.

 Video: How to Spot a Pay Yourself Scam | Zelle®